originjs/docs/docs/en/guide/tools/vue-codemod/manual-guide.md

 ### Events API

-In Vue 3, `$on`, `$off` and `$once` instance methods are removed.
+In Vue3, `$on`, `$off` and `$once` instance methods are removed.
 Component instances no longer implement the event emitter interface, thus it is no longer possible to use these APIs to listen to a component's own emitted events from within a component.
 The event bus pattern can be replaced by using an external library implementing the event emitter interface, for example [mitt](https://github.com/developit/mitt) or [tiny-emitter](https://github.com/scottcorgan/tiny-emitter).

 Please refer to [Migration Guide from Vue.js team](https://v3.vuejs.org/guide/migration/events-api.html) for more details.